Spatiotemporal chaos in the interface growth of topological insulators: Interface growth with the negative stiffness

-where $\nu$ is a coefficient related to the surface tension and positive for $\tilde{\gamma}>0$ and negative for $\tilde{\gamma}<0$, $\kappa$ ($> 0$) is a coefficient related to the interface growth velocity, and $\eta$ ($> 0$) is one related to the effect suppressing the interfacial roughening (see End Matter for detailed definitions of these coefficients).
 Equation~\eqref{eq:interface_growth} with a negative $\nu$ ($\tilde{\gamma}<0$) is the Kuramoto--Sivashinsky equation~\cite{Kuramoto1976, Sivashinsky1977} exhibiting spatiotemporal chaos.
 In the topological phase, the negative stiffness $ \tilde{\gamma}$ directly yields this negative coefficient.
 To elucidate the dynamics described by this equation, we substitute the Fourier expansion $h(x,t)=\sum_{k}h_{k}(t)e^{ikx}$ into Eq.~\eqref{eq:interface_growth} to obtain

 We first consider this equation in the absence of the nonlinear term ($\kappa=0$) and then obtain